TimGrt/ansible-windows-workshop/docs/windows-automation/windows-adhoc.md

 ## Step 2 - Get infos about target

-Ad-hoc commands are perfect to gather informations about your target system.
+Ad-hoc commands are perfect to gather information about your target system.

 ### Step 2.1 - On CLI